ml22826/Ubuntu/README.md

 This project was developed by the 'Ubuntu' student group at Queen Mary University of London as part of a collaborative effort for the Software Development module.

+# Requirements

+To run the user interface, make sure  you have the following installed and updated:

+Flask

+Pandas

+Matplotlib

+mysql-connector-python

+-- other ones

 #### Setup